Self-gravitating Bose-Einstein condensates and the Thomas-Fermi approximation: Discussion

-Numerically stable simulations require an initial state that is not dependent on nonphysical parameters and does not lead to a divergent energy term.
-Therefore, we now aim to find an approximate solution of the GPP system in the spherically symmetric case without resorting to the TF approximation.
+Numerically stable simulations require an initial state that is not dependent on nonphysical parameters and has a well-defined total energy that is consistent with stability conditions.
+This is clearly not the case when the TF-approximation is used for a self-gravitating condensate.
+Therefore, we now aim to find an approximate solution of the GPP system in the spherically symmetric case without resorting to the TF-approximation (see also \cite{2011PhRvD..84d3531C} for another approximation and \cite{2011PhRvD..84d3532C} for a numeric solution in terms of hydrodynamics using the Madelung-representation).
 Assuming spherical coordinates and a spherically symmetric condensate, the GPE~(\ref{eq:GPE}) becomes an equation of a single independent variable $r$.
 Let us denote $\partial/\partial r = \partial_r$ for brevity, while noting the form of the Laplacian in spherical coordinates, $\nabla^2=\partial^2_r+(2/r)\partial_r$.
 We can then write the GPE~(\ref{eq:GPE}) as

 whereas Poisson's equation (\ref{eq:Poisson}) becomes:

 Let us now consider writing the wavefunction as

 in which case